 echo $PATH

-You should now see /home/ubuntu/bin or ~/bin at the beginning of your PATH.
+You should now see /home/ubuntu/bin (or ~/bin) at the start of your $PATH.

 8. Test the script